About Meghan

 A word from Meghan.

-“I’ve been a daughter/sibling for 50 years, therapist for 23, wife for 20, a mother for 17, an orphan since August 2019.
+“I’ve been a daughter/sibling for over 50 years, a therapist and wife for more than 2 decades, mother for 17, an orphan since August 2019.
 My father died in June of 2017, one year and five days after his initial diagnosis of small cell cancer.
 My mother died unexpectedly in her sleep while my husband, three kids, and I visited her on summer vacation in 2019.

 Our crew spent March to June of 2020 holed up in our house, failing at sourdough bread and the plank challenge.
 We spent June and July alternately cleaning out the home representing thirty-five years of my parents’ lives and swimming in slightly shark invested waters off the shores of Cape Cod.